Here are the top ten fascinating facts about lanolin that you might not know:-

 The skin-protecting properties of Lanolin were proved by Twort & Twort in 1935.
 Lanolin accelerates the skin’s ability to repair natural barrier functions and far from being something that causes issues- lanolin is a proven counter-irritant.
 Twort & Twort then wrote a review on the Journal of Hygiene detailing the protective powers of lanolin- stating its incorporation in the lips of the top surface of the skin’s barrier function- offering a higher level of protection from dangers in the surroundings/environment.

-5. In 1953 Lanolin was proved as a hypoallergenic
+5. In 1953 Lanolin was proposed as a hypoallergenic substance

 In 1953, M.B.
 Sulzberger’s research at the Skin & Cancer Unit at New York Hospital University proved that Lanolin is hypoallergenic - testing it on 1048 patients from which 99% were found to be not allergic to lanolin.